feyeandal/fb_processing/readme.md

 Once you have completed the first two pre-processing steps, you are now ready to proceed with the processing method.

 1. On your terminal, run `python processing.py`
 2. The intersection may take a while especially if you have large input files size.
-Wait for it to finish running and check the output files from the output > Province folders.
+Wait for it to finish running and check the output files from the `output` > `Province` folders.
-3. Your output > Province folder should contain the following:
+3. Your `output` > `Province` folder should contain the following:
-    - Province_Haz_utm - reprojected hazard to UTM
+    - `Province_Haz_utm.shp` - reprojected hazard to UTM
-    - Province_Haz_diss - dissolved version of the reprojected hazard
+    - `Province_Haz_diss.shp` - dissolved version of the reprojected hazard
-    - Province_Haz_Bgy - intersected vector of the dissolved hazard vector and the polygonized population data.
+    - `Province_Haz_Bgy.shp` - intersected vector of the dissolved hazard vector and the polygonized population data.
 This contains the computation of area of population, area of hazard, and number of affected population that is aggregated per barangay